 What it always is

-What it will be in 2013
+What it was in 2013

-The2013 edition of the IK is devoted to the focus theme "Wicked Problems, Complexity and Wisdom".
-It tries to collect and present actual work on wisdom, complex problem solving, system complexity, decision support, and complex planning both theoretical and practical.
-The main focus will be on how to model and to explain the human capacity to create and solve complex problems from different disciplinary perspectives.
+The2013 edition of the IK was devoted to the focus theme Wicked Problems, Complexity and Wisdom.
+It presented research on wisdom, complex problem solving, system complexity, decision support, and complex planning both theoretical and practical.
+The main focus was on how to model and to explain the human capacity to create and solve complex problems from different disciplinary perspectives.

 What it was in 2012

-The 2012 edition of the IK is devoted to the focus theme "Emotion and Aesthetics.
+The 2012 edition of the IK was devoted to the focus theme Emotion and Aesthetics.
 Specific courses addressed the neural correlates of emotion and aesthetics, the influence of emotions on behavior and motivation, and psychological and neurobiological approaches to music and film.
-There will be also courses on "affective computing", a quickly developing field of artificial methods to both understand, generate and communicate emotions in a human-machine framework, including robotics approaches.
+There were also courses on "affective computing", a quickly developing field of AI and robotics research.

 What it was in 2011

-The 2011 edition of the IK is devoted to the focus theme "Autonomy, Decisions and Free Will".
-Focus courses will address topics such as the philosophy and neuroscience of free will, cognitive models of decision making, rationality and heuristics, intentional agents and BDI systems, interdisciplinary approaches to volition, intentions, control, self-regulation and task scheduling.
+The 2011 edition of the IK was devoted to the focus theme Autonomy, Decisions and Free Will.
+Courses addressed topics such as the philosophy and neuroscience of free will, cognitive models of decision making, rationality and heuristics, intentional agents and BDI systems, interdisciplinary approaches to volition, intentions, control, self-regulation and task scheduling.